LABHR/octohatrack/README.md

 GitHub also acknowledges 'Community Contributors', those that have contributed code to the master branch of repos that are dependencies of the current repo.
 The total count of these contributors is visible by hovering over the 'contributors' link on the main repo.

-*Update 2019-06-13 - GitHub now uses the term Direct and Communtiy contributor*
+*Update 2019-06-13 - GitHub now uses the term Direct and Community contributor*

 **So, what are 'all contributors', then?**